soonick/soonick.github.io/_posts/2019-02-27-assembly-variables-instructions-and-addressing-modes.md

 ## Addressing modes

 One of the most fundamental things about assembly is understanding addressing modes.
-An addressing mode is a way to specify which values are going to be use as operands for and instruction.
+An addressing mode is a way to specify which values are going to be used as operands for an instruction.
 We already used addressing modes in the axamples above.
 In this section, we are going to give them names and understand them a little more.

 ### Immediate mode